FAIR PRACTICE CODE OF MELKER FINANCE AND LEASING PRIVATE LIMITED

 - In case of receipt of written request from the borrower for transfer of borrowal account, the consent or otherwise i.e. objection of the company, if any, should be conveyed within 21 days from the date of receipt of request.
 As a policy company do not entertain transfer of accounts.

-- In the matter of recovery of loans, the company shall not resort to undue harassment viz. persistently bothering the borrowers at odd hours, use of muscle power for recovery of loans etc
+- In the matter of recovery of loans, the company shall not resort to undue harassment viz. persistently bothering the borrowers at odd hours, use of muscle power for recovery of loans, etc.

 - The Board of Directors has laid down the appropriate grievance redressal mechanism within the organization to resolve disputes arising on the decisions of the officials of the company.
 Disputes arising out of the decisions of lending institutions' functionaries are heard and disposed of at least at the next higher level.
 The Board of Directors will do a periodical review of the compliance of the Fair Practices Code and the functioning of the grievances redressal mechanism at various levels of management.
 A consolidated report of such should be submitted to the Board at regular intervals, as may be prescribed by it.

-- Fair Practices Code (which should preferably in the vernacular language as understood by the borrower) based on the guidelines outlined hereinabove has the approval of their Boards within one month from the date of issue of this circular.
+- The Fair Practices Code (which should preferably be in the vernacular language as understood by the borrower) based on the guidelines outlined hereinabove has the approval of their Boards within one month from the date of issue of this circular.

 - The FPC in vernacular language shall be displayed by the company in its office and branch premises,

-- A statement shall be made in vernacular language and displayed by Company in their premises and in loan cards articulating their commitment to transparency and fair lending practices,
+- A statement shall be made in vernacular language and displayed by the Company in their premises and in loan cards articulating their commitment to transparency and fair lending practices,

 - Training offered to the borrowers, if need arises, shall be free of cost.
 Field staff shall be trained to offer such training and also make the borrowers fully aware of the procedure and systems related to loan / other products,